tigerfarm/arduino/Altair101/hardware/README.md

 + Program [link](../../samples/RotaryEncoder2digits/RotaryEncoder2digits.ino)

 Note,
-+ 74HC595 Shift Register is faster and better for driving LED lights, than a PCF8574 module.
++ 74HC595 Shift Registers are faster and better for driving LED lights, than a PCF8574 module.
 + PCF8574 maybe better for input.
 I need to test.
-+ PCF8574 is an I2C module, which can save me 3 digital pins, if I can use it for input.
++ For input, the PCF8574 is an I2C module, and needs an interrupt pin to be notified of an input.
-+ PCF8574 has an interrupt pin, which can be connected to Nano pin 2 or 3 to signify switch activity.
+    This can save loop() checking cycles when a program is running, as I don't need to check the shift registers.
-    This can save loop() checking cycles when a program is running.
++ For input, the PCF8574 can save me 2 digital pins, but requires one of the interrupt pins.

 --------------------------------------------------------------------------------
 ### Altair 101 Case